ReedamCh/Quotify/README.md

 ## 🪄 Future Features (Hopefully Soon)

 - Save quotes you love 💖
-- Choose quote category (like love, life, motivation)
-- Maybe even a dark mode...?(Might use ChakraUI for theme modes)
+- Maybe a dark mode...?(Might use ChakraUI for theme modes)

 ---